 This is how a child may be perceived by an adult.

 Yet, this is how an adult may be perceived by a child.

 When interacting with a young patient, the dentist tries to physically come down to the child’s level by sitting rather than standing.
-In addition, the dentist relaxes the patient by talking to the child and then slowly drawing the patient to them by taking their hand.
-A typical scenario would go like this:
+In addition, the dentist relaxes the patient by talking to the child in a soft welcoming tone, using simple language the child can easily understand and then slowly drawing the patient to them by taking their hand.

 If radiographs are deemed necessary, the reader is referred to the CE course Radiographic Techniques for the Pediatric Patient, in the www.dentalcare.com Continuing Education library.
 If treatment is necessary at a subsequent visit, similar techniques may be used to desensitize the patient to restorative procedures.

 Your session is about to expire.
 Do you want to continue logged in?

 WARNING!
 You did not finish creating your certificate.
 Please click CONTINUE below to return to your previous page to complete the process.
 Failure to complete ALL the steps will result in a loss of this test score, and you will not receive credit for this course.